Shell Model in Nuclear Physics

 The subscript on the symbol indicates the value of the total angular momentum j, and the multiplicity of the state is given by 2j + 1.

-Proton's contribution to the energy level is different from that by a neutron, and this is because of Coulomb repulsion.
+Proton's contribution to the energy level is different from that of a neutron, and this is because of Coulomb’s repulsion.
 However, there is a little difference in the set of energy levels.